YATO0001/DiscordBot/README.md

 If you intend to change the code `nodemon` is suggested as it auto restarts the project as changes are made.

+#### TODO
+Add settings, config.json, dotenv, and how to customize it to fit your own server

 ## Thanks to
 Quite a chunk of the code is copied and modified, some of it to a lesser degree, from https://anidiots.guide/first-bot/a-basic-command-handler, so thanks to the amazing resources there.